usmanwardag/dollar_bot/README.md

 ```
   /newbot
 ```
-Follow the instructions on screen and choose a name for your bot.
+Follow the instructions on screen and choose a name for your bot (e.g., `dollarbot`.
 After this, select a username for your bot that ends with "bot".
+The username has to be unique.

 4. BotFather will now confirm the creation of your bot and provide a TOKEN to access the HTTP API - copy and save this token for future use.